 The Final Verdict

-To answer the question about whether it is best to use hibernate, sleep, hybrid sleep or just turn the computer off, consider the four options:
+To answer the question about whether it is best to use hibernate, sleep, hybrid sleep, or just turn the computer off, consider the four options:

 There is no truth in the old myth that turning on or off the computer consumes energy.
-You can turn it off instead of putting it in hybrid, sleep or hibernation mode at any time.
-Restarting and shutting down does not use additional power.
+You can turn it off instead of putting it in hybrid, sleep, or hibernation mode at any time.
+Restarting and shutting down do not use additional power.
 Think of it as turning off the lights when you leave a room; If you go, you just turn them off.
 It’s not a big deal.
 When you return to the room, you turn them on again.

 But if you want to have immediate access to the same files you were previously working on, use sleep or hibernate mode if you are only dating for a while.
 Sleep is better for short absences and hibernates for longer ones.
 Don’t worry about the hybrid because your desktop is set to use it by default if it is out for an extended period.
 It is not used in laptops.